swiftlang/swift-evolution/proposals/0458-strict-memory-safety.md

   * Specified that variables of unsafe type passed in to uses of `@safe` declarations (e.g., calls, property accesses) are not diagnosed as themselves being unsafe.
 This makes means that expressions like `unsafeBufferePointer.count` will be considered safe.
   * Require types whose storage involves an unsafe type or conformance to be marked as `@safe` or `@unsafe`, much like other declarations that have unsafe types or conformances in their signature.
   * Add an Alternatives Considered section on prohibiting unsafe conformances and overrides.
+  * Add a Future Directions section on handling unsafe code in macro expansions.

 ## Acknowledgments